urunc-dev/urunc-release-test/docs/tutorials/existing-container-linux.md

 ### Using a block image

-If we are not able to set up devmapper or we have a block image that can be used as a rootfs, we can instruct `urunc` to use a block image.
+If we have a block image that can be used as a rootfs, we can instruct `urunc` to pass this block image as a rootfs.

 #### Preparing the container image.